martalimas/weather-app/README.md

 # weather-app
-This is one of my mini projects
+This is one of My mini projects